jupyter/notebook/docs/source/security.rst

 .. _notebook_security:

-Security in IPython notebooks
+Security in Jupyter notebooks
 =============================

-As IPython notebooks become more popular for sharing and collaboration, the potential for malicious people to attempt to exploit the notebook for their nefarious purposes increases.
+As Jupyter notebooks become more popular for sharing and collaboration, the potential for malicious people to attempt to exploit the notebook for their nefarious purposes increases.
 IPython 2.0 introduces a security model to prevent execution of untrusted code without explicit